winebarrel/sdbcli/README.rst

     displays a present page number or displays a result of the specified page (PAGE statement is published after SELECT statement)

+  TAIL domain_name
+    displays a end of a domain

   DESC[RIBE] domain_name
     displays information about the domain